emilio-robres/apiEmpleoRemoto/README.md

 ## 2. How to navigate this project?

-  -	I organized the app in different files inside scr:
+  -	I organized the app in different files inside src:
     - Components
     - Images (img)
     - Pages